redis/redis-om-node/README.md

 })
 ```

 When you create a `Schema`, it modifies the entity you handed it, adding getters and setters for the properties you define.
 The type those getters and setters accept and return are defined with the type parameter above.
 Valid values are: `string`, `number`, `boolean`, or `array`.
-The first three do exactly waht you think they do—they define a property that is a String, Number, or Boolean. `array` specifically defines an array of Strings.
+The first three do exactly what you think—they define a property that is a String, a Number, or a Boolean. `array` specifically defines an array of Strings.

 There are several other options available when defining a schema for your entity.
 Check them out in the [detailed documentation](docs/classes/Schema.md) for the `Schema` class.